Towards reconstructing experimental sparse-view X-ray CT data with diffusion models: Experimental Results

 \subsection{Impact of Training Distribution}

-Fig. \ref{fig:psnrplots} quantifies reconstruction performance across a representative simulation-to-experimental spectrum.
-In the idealized $\mathbf{y}_\text{sim(std)}$ domain (leftmost panel), the domain-specific $\mathbf{f}_\text{std}$ achieves the highest PSNRs as one may expect, while $\mathbf{f}_\text{mix}$ incurs a moderate generalization penalty, and $\mathbf{f}_\text{exp}$ collapses to baseline levels due to geometric mismatch between the standard SL and experimental laser-cut phantoms.
-Moving to the second panel, where the test domain ($\mathbf{y}_\text{sim(cad)}$) now introduces a geometric shift towards the experimental phantom, $\mathbf{f}_\text{mix}$ surprisingly outperforms the domain-specific $\mathbf{f}_\text{exp}$ around 5 dB when the number of projections are above five.
-This effect might be attributed to the contrast difference between phantoms.
-The experimental phantom's low-contrast geometry presents a more challenging reconstruction problem.
-Since $\mathbf{f}_\text{mix}$ has been trained with an exposure to high-contrast standard phantoms, it might be providing clearer edge-learning signals that transfer to improve boundary preservation.
-In the final two panels, the ``ground-truth'' shifts from idealized design phantoms to full-view reconstructions of experimental data, tying the evaluation directly to achievable experimental quality.
-These panels differ only in the forward model: $\mathbf{y}_\text{sim(recon)}$ uses simulated projections from the reconstructed volume, while $\mathbf{y}_\text{exp}$ uses real experimental measurements.
-In both scenarios, the PSNR gap between $\mathbf{f}_\text{mix}$ and the domain-specific $\mathbf{f}_\text{exp}$ closes for all projection angles.
-However, a comparison between the two panels reveals a further performance penalty in the fully experimental case ($\mathbf{y}_\text{exp}$).
-While trends remain consistent, absolute PSNR values are systematically lower than in the simulated forward model case ($\mathbf{y}_\text{sim(recon)}$).
-This additional degradation isolates the impact of non-ideal forward model factors, such as scatter, beam hardening, and detector noise, which are present in real acquisitions but absent when simulating projections.
+Fig.~\ref{fig:psnrplots} quantifies reconstruction performance across a representative simulation-to-experimental spectrum.
+In the idealized $\mathbf{y}_\text{sim(std)}$ domain (left), the domain-specific $\mathbf{f}_\text{std}$ achieves the highest PSNR, while $\mathbf{f}_\text{mix}$ shows a moderate generalization penalty and $\mathbf{f}_\text{exp}$ drops to baseline due to geometric mismatch between the standard SL and experimental laser-cut phantoms.
+In the second panel, where the test domain ($\mathbf{y}_\text{sim(cad)}$) introduces a geometric shift toward the experimental phantom, $\mathbf{f}_\text{mix}$ unexpectedly exceeds the domain-specific $\mathbf{f}_\text{exp}$ by about 5 dB for more than five projections, possibly because its exposure to high-contrast standard phantoms provides stronger edge cues that transfer to boundary preservation despite the contrast difference.
+In the final two panels, the reference shifts from idealized phantoms to full-view reconstructions of experimental data, linking evaluation more directly to achievable experimental quality.
+These panels differ only in the forward model: $\mathbf{y}_\text{sim(recon)}$ uses simulated projections from the reconstructed volume, whereas $\mathbf{y}_\text{exp}$ uses real measurements.
+In both cases, the PSNR gap between $\mathbf{f}_\text{mix}$ and the domain-specific $\mathbf{f}_\text{exp}$ largely closes across projection angles.
+However, the fully experimental case ($\mathbf{y}_\text{exp}$) shows consistently lower absolute PSNR than ($\mathbf{y}_\text{sim(recon)}$), isolating the additional impact of non-ideal forward-model effects.